 Bus riding is a privilege.
-For safety and convenience, all students must comply with the Transportation rulesset forth in the Jersey Shore Area School District Policy No. 810, Transportation.
+For safety and convenience, all students must comply with the Transportation rules set forth in the Jersey Shore Area School District Policy No. 810, Transportation.
 The following information is an excerpt from that policy and is intended to explain the rules and regulations for students riding school buses.
 Additionally, students are subject to all rules and regulations listed in their school building's handbook, whether listed in this policy or not.

-- Students are to be in the place designated, both morning and afternoon, ready to board the bus on time and must leave the bus at the designated stop. - Students must stand back from the roadway in anorderly line and wait until the bus has come to a full stop before entering the roadway to board thebus; students must wait for the bus to come to a full stop before leaving seats to leave the bus.
-Students must take their assigned seats as soon as they board the bus. - Students must keep hands and head inside the bus. - Students must conduct themselves properly: - Students must never bother the driver whilethe bus is in motion. - Students must cooperate with the driver. - Students must obey the driver and report promptly to the principal when instructed todo so by the driver. - Students should keep track of personal property. - Students must not damage a bus; compensation for damages will be charged to the student(s). - Students may not eat on the bus.
-(Pennsylvania law.) - O Students may not possess or use tobacco inany form on the bus. - Students may not engage in loud talking, fighting, pushing or shoving, throwing anything or moving from one seat to another(unless instructed to do so by the driver) on the bus. - Students may not bring or use radios or tape recorders of any kind on the buses unless written permission has been granted by their principal to bring, but not to use, such devices to school for a special purpose. - Students should keep to a minimum the number of personal possessions such as bandinstruments and projects that they carry onto the bus.
+- Students are to be in the place designated, both morning and afternoon, ready to board the bus on time and must leave the bus at the designated stop. - Students must stand back from the roadway in an orderly line and wait until the bus has come to a full stop before entering the roadway to board the bus; students must wait for the bus to come to a full stop before leaving seats to leave the bus.
+Students must take their assigned seats as soon as they board the bus. - Students must keep their hands and head inside the bus. - Students must conduct themselves properly

+- Students must never bother the driver while the bus is in motion. - Students must cooperate with the driver. - Students must obey the driver and report promptly to the principal when instructed to do so by the driver. - Students should keep track of personal property. - Students must not damage a bus; compensation for damages will be charged to the student(s). - Students may not eat on the bus (Pennsylvania law). - Students may not possess or use tobacco in any form on the bus. - Students may not engage in loud talking, fighting, pushing or shoving, throwing anything or moving from one seat to another (unless instructed to do so by the driver) on the bus. - Students may not bring or use radios or tape recorders of any kind on the buses unless written permission has been granted by their principal to bring, but not to use, such devices to school for a special purpose. - Students should keep to a minimum the number of personal possessions such as band instruments and projects that they carry onto the bus.
 These items must be held by the student.
-The bus company is not responsible for the care of these possessions. - Students may not bring water pistols or any spraying devices on the bus. - Students may not light matches or lighters on he bus. - Students may not bring or use alcoholic beverages on the bus.
-Narcotics of any kindare also forbidden as are weapons of any nature. - Students must warn the driver of approachingdanger, if the driver is unaware of the danger. - Students should help smaller children.
+The bus company is not responsible for the care of these possessions. - Students may not bring water pistols or any spraying devices on the bus. - Students may not light matches or lighters on the bus. - Students may not bring or use alcoholic beverages on the bus.
+Narcotics of any kind are also forbidden, as are weapons of any nature. - Students must warn the driver of approaching danger, if the driver is unaware of the danger. - Students should help smaller children.